zgreathouse/ListenHear/docs/api-endpoints.md

 ### Comments

-- `GET /api/comments` :show comment
+- `GET /api/comments` :show comments for a song
 - `POST /api/comments` :comment on a song
-- `DELETE /api/comment/:id` :remove a comment
+- `DELETE /api/comment/:id` :delete comment based on ID